We break down what you need to know about getting a loan for your investment property - even if you don't have a lot of money.

 Mortgage insurance doesn’t cover investment properties.
 What this means in practical terms is that your lender is assuming more ‘risk’ when giving you a loan for property investment.
 The result is that you will likely need to put down at least a 20% deposit to secure traditional financing.

 We will explore methods of how to get around this monetary barrier later in the article.
 The more money you can put down though, the more likely you are to get a loan, and the better the interest rate you will be able to find.

 The more loans that you already have the harder it becomes to get another.
 Most lenders won’t even consider you for a loan if you already have 4 or more.

-A lower credit score, whilst it may not stop you from getting the loan it could hurt you interest rates and even incur some extra upfront fees.
+A lower credit score, whilst it may not stop you from getting the loan it could hurt your interest rates and even incur some extra upfront fees.

-It’s not just an excellent credit score that you will need, but some decent reserves in the bank to pay any and all potential upcoming expenses.
-These are both personal and investment related, having six months worth of payments in the bank has become part and parcel of the process of lending.
+It’s not just an excellent credit score that you will need, but some decent reserves in the bank to pay all potential upcoming expenses.
+These are both personal and investment-related, having six months’ worth of payments in the bank has become part and parcel of the process of lending.

 Lenders want to know that a sudden or unexpected expense won’t cause you to default.